-What Can a Handyman Do in Atchison, Kansas?
+What Can a Handyman Do Without a License in Atchison, Kansas?

 Kansas does not have a single statewide “general contractor license” for typical residential handyman work; instead, contractor licensing/registration is primarily handled at the city/county level (especially for building, electrical, plumbing, mechanical/HVAC).
 In Atchison (Atchison County), you should expect a city contractor registration/business license plus permits, and you cannot perform regulated electrical/plumbing/HVAC work without the proper local trade license.
 Kansas does not publish a universal statewide handyman dollar-threshold exemption; the practical “handyman limit” is driven by local building codes, local contractor registration rules, and whether the work is a regulated trade.